Master’s License in School Social Work

 - Professor Elizabeth Webb, Coordinator of the School Social Work Licensure Program, meets with two year students in the fall semester of their generalist year to review application procedures and answer questions.
 Handbooks will be distributed to all interested students at the information session.

 - Interested students can also download the Handbook for School Social Work: Graduate Licensure Program (PDF).
-The application will be available electronically on this page after the fall information session and must be completed by 5:00 p.m. on January 18 in the spring semester of the generalist year.
+The application will be available electronically on this page after the fall information session and must be completed by 5:00 p.m. on January 22nd, 2021 of the applicant’s second semester in the JMSW Program.

 - Students accepted will have their paperwork forwarded to either the NCA&T School of Education or UNCG Teacher Education Program (this decision is based on the University where the JMSW student was initially admitted) and the Co-Directors of Field.